-The following is a brief statement of faith to which the ministry of Department of Christian Defense embraces as biblical truth
+The following is a brief statement of faith in which the ministry of Department of Christian Defense embraces as biblical truth

 We believe that Scripture alone (sola Scriptura) is the sole infallible rule of faith for the church fully inspired and without error in the original manuscripts.
 Scripture is sufficient above all things, hence the ultimate authority and starting point for spiritual life and all theology.
 All truth necessary for salvation is taught implicitly or explicitly in Scripture alone (John 8:31-32; 2 Tim.
 3:16-17; 2 Pet.
 1:20-21; 3:16).

-They are “declared” righteousness, not because of any righteousness of their own.
-Rather, the very ground of justification is the vicarious substitutionary atoning work of Christ in His perfect life (His active-perceptive obedience) and sacrificial death on the cross (His passive-penal obedience), which has been imputed to the believer’s account through faith alone, not infused as the false Roman Catholic Church believes or imparted, but imputed or credited.
-This imputed righteousness that believers possess is a totally foreign or alien righteousness (extra nos), not of or in the sinner, but is in heaven with God.
+The very ground of justification is the vicarious substitutionary atoning work of Christ in His perfect life (preceptive obedience) and sacrificial death on the cross (penal obedience), which is biblically defined as the Gospel of the Son, and constitutes the righteousness of Christ, which is neither infused (as in Roman Catholic doctrine), nor is it imparted; rather, it is imputed to the believer’s account through faith (Rom.
+4:6: Θεὸς λογίζεται δικαιοσύνην χωρὶς ἔργων, “God imputes/credits righteousness apart from works”; 2 Cor.
+5:19-21).
+This righteousness that believers possess is a totally foreign, alien righteousness (extra nos), not of or in the sinner, but is in heaven with God.

 Those that are justified have become new creatures, being adopted into God’s family, and delivered from the condemnation of His wrath, thus, receiving eternal life.
-They will persevere to the end in communion with Christ, with assurance of their salvation.
-We believe that Jesus’ substitutionary atoning work sacrifice on the cross fully satisfied/paid the debt of sin.
-The atoning cross-work of God the Son was not a vague non-specific universal work for which no one is actually saved (only made savable), but rather it was a definite atonement and according to His perfect sovereignty and pleasure of His own will.
+They will persevere to the end in communion with Christ, with assurance of their salvation (John 5:24; 6:39; 10:27-28; Rom.
+4:8).
+The